aws-samples/semantic-search-with-amazon-opensearch/README.md

 ## Improve search relevance with machine learning in Amazon OpenSearch Service

-This repository guides users through creating a semantic search using Amazon SageMaker and Amazon Elasticsearch service
+This repository guides users through creating a semantic search using Amazon SageMaker and Amazon OpenSearch services

 ## How does it work?